Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

 Related: Best massage guns

 Long-Term Plan for Fixing your Glute Imbalance & Other Tips

 So there it is a simple plan to fix your glute imbalance.

 You’ll want to follow the plan until you can at least feel the weak glute switch on again.

 Once it has, it’s a conscious effort to make sure that it is working during all of the exercises where it should be activated.

 For example, if you are in a regular squat, make sure that the work is equal between both glutes, rather than your weight being shifted to your stronger side.

-At the same time, it would be a good idea to do slightly more reps on the weak glute until a more appropriate balance is reached.
+At the same time, it would be a good idea to do slightly more single-leg reps on the weak glute until a more appropriate balance in both your glutes is reached.

 Look for the cause and address that problem too, it will only help speed up the process of fixing your glute imbalance.